Deepavali or Tihar or Diwali

 It is a tradition to purchase gold and silver jewellery on the eve of Laxmi puja with the hope of more prosperity for the coming year.
 Once the festival of lights begins, all rooms of every house are cleaned thoroughly and painted to welcome the visiting gods and goddesses.
 The people get dressed in their new clothes hoping prosperity will stay with them for the rest of the year, if not the remainder of their lives.
 The business communities replace old account books that start with new books for better business.
-Every household and shops are lit up in bright lights; some even light up fireworks for entertainment.
+Every household and shop is lit up in bright lights; some even light fireworks for entertainment.

-Tihar is also time for family and friends to rejoice and exchange gifts while indulging in food and drinks.
+Tihar is also a time for family and friends to rejoice and exchange gifts while indulging in food and drinks.

 Tihar is one of the eleven festivals that occur during the autumn months of October to the middle of November.
 It follows the most important Hindu festival of Dashain.
-If you happen to be in a major city like Kathmandu or Pokhara, you can witness the whole city lit up luminously like an ocean of lights.
+If you happen to be in a significant city like Kathmandu or Pokhara, you can witness the whole city lit up luminously like an ocean of lights.